grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/04 Arrival Rate.md

 iteration durations and a tapering off of the arrival rate of new VU iterations.

-This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throughput (eg. requests per second).
+This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throughput (e.g. requests per second).

 ## Open model